Brake Pad Materials and Technology at Tuoba

 The mixture is then pressed onto a steel backing plate under controlled pressure to form the brake pad.
 From there, the pads go through high-temperature curing, where heat stabilizes the material structure and strengthens the bond between the friction layer and the backing plate.
 Once cured, each piece is ground and finished to meet thickness and surface requirements, ensuring proper fit and contact with the brake rotor.

 The video below, based on Brembo brake pad production, shows how brake pads are made in practice.
-For a more detailed look at our process, you can also explore the Tuoba Brake Pad Manufacturing Process article for further insights.

-Brake Pad Materials Chosen for Stable, Reliable Performance
+How Brake Pad Materials Affect Performance

 We source key friction ingredients such as resin, titanate, aramid fiber, graphite, mineral fibers, zirconium silicate, anti-squeal shims, and friction powder from selected suppliers with stable supply capabilities.
 Through controlled supplier management, we ensure consistency and repeatability from batch to batch.